Alison PS Gowns

-From Jan 2020 I am changing a vital rule to the bespoke gowns I make.
+From Jan 2020 I changed a vital rule to the bespoke gowns I make.
 I am a firm believer in reusing / recycling as much as possible.

 It has been my great pleasure to take apart an older gown, and remake it into a new design for a few clients now.